 Use this board to experiment with adding new cards and changing the board layout.
 You can also rename it, delete the cards, and use it as a starting point to manage your own work.

-- Kanban Board: Kanban is the Japanese word for signal card.
+- Kanban Board - Kanban is the Japanese word for “signal card.”
 A Kanban board is a visual way to manage activities by signalling the status of those activities in a highly visible way.
+Learn more here.

-- Work in Process: Work that has been started but is not yet “done”.
+- Work in Process (WIP) - Work that has been started but is not yet “Finished.”
+Learn more here.

-- LeanKit User: Each account can have multiple Users.
+- User - Each account can have multiple users.
 Each person needs their own user login to access a particular LeanKit account.
 Each user can either be enabled or disabled; only enabled users can login or otherwise access the account.
+Learn more here.

-- User Licenses: This determines the number of users that can be enabled at the same time within a LeanKit account.
+- User License Limit - Determines the number of users that can be enabled at the same time within a LeanKit account.
 Only enabled users count against or "consume" the number of user licenses available.
+Learn more here.

 Doc ID: 1191969828